Chiba (city): Modern history

-After the Meiji Restoration in 1868 and the advent of the railroad in Japan, Chiba became the political, economic, and cultural capital of Chiba Prefecture.
+After the Meiji Restoration in 1868, Chiba Prefecture was established in 1873 with the merger of Kisarazu Prefecture and Inba Prefecture.
+The border between Kisarazu and Inba was the location of Chiba Town and was thus chosen as the location of the prefectural government.
+With the opening of the Sōbu Main Line, Chiba developed rapidly, becoming the political, economic, and cultural capital of Chiba Prefecture.
 The town of Chiba was established within Chiba District with the creation of the municipalities system on April 1, 1889.
 Chiba City formed on January 1, 1921.
 Numerous small villages and towns were merged into the previous town of Chiba (千葉町), a process that continued until 1944.
 Large-scale land reclamation added to the area of the city throughout the 20th century.
-The city was a major center of military production leading up to World War II, and as such, was a target of aerial bombing by the United States.
+The city was a major center of military production leading up to the Pacific War, and the aerial bombing of Chiba in 1945.
 The city was almost completely destroyed by the end of the war.
 Post-war industrialization led to the city becoming a major part of the Keiyō Industrial Zone.
 Chiba became a Designated City of Japan on April 1, 1992.